electron378/mood-app/README.md

 # Mood-App
-This software helps to anonymously collect the measure of happiness and the reasons for unhappiness among employees.
+This web service helps to anonymously collect the measure of happiness and the reasons for unhappiness among employees.

 People's mood at work is influenced by a variety of things like work-related